Introduction to 'Making the most of social media'

 They'll help you to:

-• Schedule and test social media updates during the best times to post
+• Schedule and text social media updates during the best times to post.

 Chapter 4